fdazen/fda-documentation/single_reservation.md

 ![Solo_res_42.png]({{site.baseurl}}/images/Solo_res_42.png)

-**Important**: When you change the status of a reservation folio, the color of that reservation will automatically change on the Tape Chart.
-You can see what each status means by using the drop down legend on the Tape Chart:
+{{site.data.alerts.important}} When you change the status of a reservation folio, the color of that reservation will automatically change on the Tape Chart.
+You can see what each status means by using the drop down legend on the Tape Chart: {{site.data.alerts.end}}

 ![Solo_res_56.png]({{site.baseurl}}/images/Solo_res_56.png)